Intro

 Android pre-built tools

-Android provides you with standard pre-built UI tools which you can use just to install the Android SDK package.
-This implies that you create UI using XML files, where you will declare how your application will look.
-SDK provides many UI classes like Button, TextView, and ConstraintLayout, which XML uses to describe application UI.
+Android provides you with standard pre-built UI tools that you can use to install the Android SDK package.
+This implies that you create UI using XML files, where you will define how your application will look imperatively.
+SDK provides many UI classes like Button, TextView, and ConstraintLayout, which XML uses to describe the application UI.

 Android Jetpack Compose

-Jetpack Compose is the new UI library made by Google, which uses the declarative method to build native UI.
-Unlike the pre-built way used XML, Jetpack Compose can be declared right in the code.
-To use Compose, you need to add dependencies, enable compose build feature, and describe the Kotlin compiler extension version in your build.gradle file just like described here.
-After that, you can use Jetpack Compose in your projects.
+Jetpack Compose is the modern UI library powered by Google, which uses the declarative method to build native UI.
+Unlike the XML-based tools, Jetpack Compose can be declared right in the code.
+To use Compose, you need to add dependencies, enable the Compose build feature, and describe the Kotlin compiler extension version in your build.gradle file, following the guide.
+Having completed this, you can use Jetpack Compose in your projects.

 Material Design

-Android app tech stack is vast.
-It includes many dependency injection technologies that can help you as a developer using your classes more efficiently, and you do not need to manage dependencies between classes and their “parents” or “children”.
-In terms of creating new class objects, this protects you from memory leaks that can use more system resources than they should.
-In general, dependency injection gives you the advantages of reusability of code, ease of refactoring, and ease of testing.
-There are some modern dependency injection libraries in the Android app development stack.
-Let’s take a look.
+Dependency injection technologies help developers use classes more efficiently and eliminate the need to manage dependencies between classes and their “parents” or “children”.
+In terms of creating new class objects, this prevents memory leaks that cause excessive system resource consumption.
+In general, dependency injection provides such advantages as code reusability, ease of refactoring, and ease of testing.
+Let’s take a look at some common dependency injection tools in the Android app development stack.

 Dagger Hilt